Private Trees: Q&A

 You must first apply to the City of Palo Alto for permission to remove a protected tree.
 The application process you must follow is covered in Section 3.00 in the Tree Technical Manual.
 This is a summary of the process:

-- Obtain a report from an ISA-certified arborist that includes the arborist name, certification #, company letterhead and this information for each tree:
+- Obtain a report from an ISA-certified arborist that includes the arborist’s name, certification #, company letterhead, and the following information for each tree:

 a.
 Species (common and scientific name)